HomeFinanceDebt Snowball Calculator

 Common Mistakes to Avoid

-This calculator handles the APR-to-monthly conversion for you.
-Enter the annual rate shown on your statement (like 21.99), not a monthly figure like 1.83.
+This calculator converts APR to monthly rate automatically.
+Enter the annual rate shown on your statement (e.g., 21.99), not a monthly figure like 1.83.

 Frequently Asked Questions